If you want to fly really high, sometimes a regular old joint simply doesn’t give you the altitude.

 To soar like never before, you need a joint that will literally give you wings.
 Why not roll a cross-joint airplane?

 You can do this by rolling a variation of the regular cross joint, but for the big body, you need to roll a fattie, and it never hurts to put a nice filter in it.

-In order to have full-size wings, you will use 2 joints, one on either side, instead of one joint pulled through the middle.
+To have full-size wings, you will use two joints, one on either side, instead of one joint pulled through the middle.

 Take a sharp pair of scissors or knife and pierce the body, about a quarter of the length of the joint from the end you will light.

 Put your wing strut joints into the main body.
 As you do, ensure that their bases will have good airflow.
 Jamming them in too tight will close them off.

 Cut to length, and then fashion the wing shape symmetrically by laying the papers back to back before cutting.

-Take the excess paper you cut off the wings, and fashion into a tail for the plane.
+Take the excess paper you cut off the wings and fashion into a tail for the plane.
 To do this, cut so it is about twice as wide as the tail, then trim the edges on either side of the glue edge at angles, making a trapezoid.

 Open slightly, and seal to the tail of the plane.
 Shape it up a little, and now your airplane joint is complete!